tomjaguarpaw/trainings/lynda/leadership-foundations.md

         readiness.

     b.
 Manager.
 Develop staff.
 Navigate headquarters.
 Innovate improvements.
-Maximize talent of team.
-Think strategically about contribution to organization's goals.
+Maximise talent of team.
+Think strategically about contribution to organisation's goals.

 3. Leader of leaders.
-Refine communication skills up and down the organization.
+Refine communication skills up and down the organisation.
 Develop business acumen.
-Develop organizational strategy.
+Develop organisational strategy.
    Develop new opportunities.

 4. Leader of function/division.
-Maximize the contributions of all groups within the function.
-Strategize the development of the function for the future of the whole organization.
+Maximise the contributions of all groups within the function.
+Strategize the development of the function for the future of the whole organisation.

-5. Leader of organization.
+5. Leader of organisation.
 Set the vision and strategy.
 Ensure future success.

-What skills do you need to maximize your potential?
+What skills do you need to maximise your potential?
 What skills do you need to develop for the next level?

 ## Changing scope and stakes

-As you mave up the organization your scope changes.
-Share your view with those below you in the organization.
+As you move up the organisation your scope changes.
+Share your view with those below you in the organisation.

 Higher levels of leadership demand more vision and strategy.

-## Organizational dynamics
+## Organisational dynamics

 1. Inception
 2. Launching